 Cornwall - one of the most beautiful places in England, an idyllic hilly peninsula in the south-west, rugged coves and bays.
 However, the English do not consider themselves local residents.
 They are the descendants of the ancient Celts and Britons, who used to live in Albion.
 Angles and Saxons, who came to the island only in the V century, are still considered here "come in large numbers."
 Cornwall considers himself the birthplace of the legendary King Arthur and the citadel of a truly British spirit.

 Cornwall nationalists have made a lot of efforts to revive their language - the Korn.
-For a long time, British scientists considered it to be a dialect of Old English.
-However, the linguists of Cornwall, already more than a hundred years working on the restoration and promotion of the Korn, managed to convince the whole world that this is the true language of the ancient Britons.
+For a long time British scholars considered it a dialect of Old English.
+However, the linguists of Cornwall, more than a hundred years working to restore and promote the Korn, managed to convince the whole world that this is the true language of the ancient Britons.
 Of the half-million population of the peninsula, only 300-400 people speak it.
 However, local authorities actively propagate Korn, introduce his lessons in schools and place bilingual pointers everywhere.
 Cornwall, for example, sounds like Cornow in Cornow.